PkgJogger

 Just write benchmarks

-file, define a BenchmarkTools.jl suite
+Create a benchmark/bench_*.jl file, define a BenchmarkTools.jl suite and go!

 using BenchmarkTools